-- Must be enrolled as a regular student in an eligible program of study. - Student major cannot be "undecided" - o Student cannot be enrolled in elementary or secondary school (high school) - Student must be a degree seeking a student at the school where the student is applying for the federal student aid. - Be a U.S. citizen or an eligible non-citizen - Maintain Satisfactory Academic Progress

-- Not be in default on any loan or owe a repayment of any Title IV Program - Have complied with Selective Service registration regulations - Have a High School Diploma, GED, or have been Home Schooled - Demonstrate "need" through an approved needs analysis system - Have not received a bachelor's degree or more advanced degree (for Federal Pell and FSEOG only)) - Must have resolved any drug conviction issues (Drug Conviction Worksheet Available) - Sign the FAFSA with your FSA ID and password, which certifies the following: - You will only use any federal student aid for the purposes of educational expenses related to attendance during that award year - The information you provided for the analysis is true and complete to the best of your knowledge.
-Purposely giving false or misleading information my lead to a fine and/or prison time.

-Must have paid fees and attended classes
+- Must be enrolled as a regular student in an eligible program of study. - Student major cannot be "undecided" - Student cannot be enrolled in elementary or secondary school (high school) - Student must be a degree seeking a student at the school where the student is applying for the federal student aid. - Be a U.S. citizen or an eligible non-citizen - Maintain Satisfactory Academic Progress - Not be in default on any loan or owe a repayment of any Title IV Program - Have a High School Diploma, GED, or have been Home Schooled - Demonstrate "need" through an approved needs analysis system - Have not received a bachelor's degree or more advanced degree (for Federal Pell and FSEOG only) - Sign the FAFSA with your FSA ID and password, which certifies the following: - You will only use any federal student aid for the purposes of educational expenses related to attendance during that award year - The information you provided for the analysis is true and complete to the best of your knowledge.
+Purposely giving false or misleading information my lead to a fine and/or prison time. - Must have paid fees and attended classes